nhsconnect/ITK-FHIR-Digital-Medicines/pages/engage/engage_jack_smith_mirc.md

 Details of Jack's pharmacy referral from NHS 111 are transferred to Jack's GP.

-## The Community Pharmacist Consultation Service (CPCS) Encounter ##
+## The Minor Illness Referral Consultation (MIRC) Encounter ##

-The CPCS encounter is documented in the [Encounter Resource](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Encounter-1)
+The MIRC encounter is documented in the [Encounter Resource](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Encounter-1)

 ## Named Participants ##